5 things to know about this year's John Deere Classic

-Golfer Matthew Wolff hits his tee shot on the par-3,16th hole, Monday, July 8, 2019, during Monday's Pro-Am round at TPC Deere Run in Silvis.
-He was the winner of the 3M Open tournament last week in Blaine, Minnesota.

-Golfer Matthew Wolff hits his tee shot on the par-3,16th hole, Monday, July 8, 2019, during Monday's Pro-Am round at TPC Deere Run in Silvis.
-He was the winner of the 3M Open tournament last week in Blaine, Minnesota.

-It's the kickoff of a special week in the Quad-Cities, as professional golfers flock to Silvis to compete in a PGA Tour classic.
+A special week in the Quad-Cities has kicked off as professional golfers flock to Silvis to compete in a PGA Tour classic.

-The 49th John Deere Classic, a PGA Tour professional golf tournament, is played at TPC Deere Run, Thursday, July 11, through Sunday, July 14.
+The 49th John Deere Classic, a PGA Tour professional golf tournament, will be played at TPC Deere Run tomorrow through Sunday.
 Golfers from around the world will compete for a $6 million purse.

-As the festivities kicked off Monday, JDC Volunteer Chairman Sean McGuire said it's a great time to be in the Quad-Cities.
+As the festivities kicked off earlier this week, JDC Volunteer Chairman Sean McGuire said it's a great time to be in the Quad-Cities.

 The tournament isn't just about the golf; the Charity Spotlight signs between the clubhouse and the ninth hole showcase organizations spectators can donate to, including the Scott County Family YMCA, River Bend Foodbank and the Mississippi Valley Regional Blood Center.
 "There are numbers you can text to chip in ... you can donate directly to over 40 charities on that list," McGuire said.